jump-dev/JuMP.jl/docs/src/developers/contributing.md

 **Step 9: cleaning up**

-Once the PR is merged, you should clean-up your Git repository ready for the next contribution!
+Once the PR is merged, clean-up your Git repository ready for the next contribution!
 ```
 $ cd ~/.julia/dev/JuMP